 Several centuries ago, Weißenkirchen in der Wachau marked the very centre of the Wachau Valley.

-For those of you who enjoy a quality glass of wine, one of the best things about the town is its proximity to tens of local vineyards, which offer some of the greatest wines in Austria.
+For those of you who enjoy a quality glass of wine, one of the best things about the town is its proximity to numerous local vineyards, which produce some of the finest wines in Austria.

 Dürnstein

-One of the most popular towns in the Wachau Valley is Dürnstein, a flawless example of how truly beautiful a UNESCO World Heritage site can be.
+One of the most popular towns in the Wachau Valley is Dürnstein.
+It is a flawless example of how truly beautiful a UNESCO World Heritage site can be.

 You may recognise its distinctive blue clocktower from postcards and storybooks and will love wandering its cobblestoned streets and diving between Baroque architecture and quaint stone-built shops.